Did you know that Warsaw was a really vegan-friendly city? I didn’t, until I visited and discovered a vegan heaven.

 I wrote this vegan Warsaw guide after spending about a week in Warsaw, Poland and I’m happy to tell you that vegans are spoilt for choice in the Polish capital.

-When I looked on Happy Cow for vegan restaurants, it informed me that there were no less than 38 vegan restaurants in Warsaw!
+When arrived in Poland and looked on Happy Cow for vegan restaurants, it informed me that there were no less than 38 vegan restaurants in Warsaw!
 That’s 100% vegan restaurants, not vegetarian places or just those with veg options.

 It came as a surprise, as I never knew that Warsaw was so vegan friendly.
-Now I can easily add it to my list of top vegan friendly places in the world.
+Now I can easily add it to my list of top vegan friendly cities in the world.

 Vege Bistro – Traditional Vegan Polish Food

-This lovely restaurant serves its own vegan versions of traditional Polish food, like vegan pierogi or buckwheat with caviar.
+This is one of the loveliest vegan places in Warsaw.
+It serves its own vegan versions of traditional Polish food, like vegan pierogi or buckwheat with caviar.

 It’s a rather small place and when I arrived one day at lunchtime it was completely full, which is always a good sign.
 When I came back on a Sunday afternoon it was much more relaxed.